xavierallem/Summary1/README.md

 6. Commit all your changes (include all files in your directory)
 7. Push the changes to the remote repository
+8. Comment the link to your forked project in this [Issue](https://gitlab.iotiot.in/newbies/orientation/issues/13).

 ------------------------------------------------